 At every post with a hardship designation, there is inevitably something that the Security Team scares the bejeezus out of us about (with the intent of keeping us safer, of course).
 They go over-the-top at the beginning in the hopes of instilling good habits and a sense of cautious awareness.
 I totally appreciate what they do for us, but it has the undesirable effect of making me a ‘Nervous Nelly’ for the first few weeks at post.

 In Manila it was Purse Theft, here it’s Taxi Cabs.
 I’ve heard stories of muggings, abductions, smash and grabs – you name it, I’ve got a fear-inducing story to share.
 So, you ask, after hearing all that, what insane person would get in one?
 Ummm, let’s see.
-That would be the individual that has NO CAR for 3 months.
+That would be the individual that has NO CAR for three months.

 So yes, at some moment in time one must face death on the streets of Lima (possible causes of death not limited to violence – dangerous drivers may also do one in).
 Remember my nail-biting first taxi ride a few weeks ago?
 I could write this whole post about the Cabbing experience, but Perilous Peru sums it all up nicely in this post tiled “Danger Taxi.”
 Instead, I’m going to focus on how I conquered my fear by beating the system!